 (a) Optimization of the detector response

-If hydrocarbons are measured, the FID shall be adjusted at intervals specified by the analyser manufacturer by following paragraph 5.4.1. of Annex B5 to the UN Regulation No. [154] on WLTP.
+If hydrocarbons are measured, the FID shall be adjusted as specified by the instrument manufacturer by following paragraph 5.4.1. of Annex B5 to UN Regulation No. 154 on WLTP.
 A propane-in-air or propane-in-nitrogen span gas shall be used to optimize the response in the most common operating range.

 (b) Hydrocarbon response factors

-If hydrocarbons are measured, the hydrocarbon response factor of the FID shall be verified by following the provisions of paragraph 5.4.3. of Annex B5 to the UN Regulation No. [154] on WLTP, using propane-in-air or propane-in-nitrogen as span gases and purified synthetic air or nitrogen as zero gases, respectively.
+If hydrocarbons are measured, the hydrocarbon response factor of the FID shall be verified by following the provisions of paragraph 5.4.3. of Annex B5 to UN Regulation No. 154 on WLTP, using propane-in-air or propane-in-nitrogen as span gases and purified synthetic air or nitrogen as zero gases, respectively.

 (c) Oxygen interference check

 The oxygen interference check shall be performed when introducing a FID into service and after major maintenance intervals.
 A measuring range shall be chosen in which the oxygen interference check gases fall in the upper 50 per cent.
 The test shall be conducted with the oven temperature set as required.
-The specifications of the oxygen interference check gases are described in paragraph 5.3..
+The specifications of the oxygen interference check gases are described in paragraph 5.3.

 The following procedure applies: